Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 Emperors and generals have ridden into cities in triumphal processions in the annals of human history.
-But none of them has captured the imagination of the masses or has such enduring appeal to people across all cultures and nations like the entry of Jesus to Jerusalem on Palm Sunday two thousand years ago amidst the cries of “Hosanna.”
+But none of them have captured the imagination of the masses or have had such enduring appeal to people across all cultures and nations like the entry of Jesus into Jerusalem on Palm Sunday two thousand years ago amidst the cries of “Hosanna.”

-The show of power was remarkably absent in this ride of conquest of gentleness in contrast to that of heroes of war returning.
+The show of power was remarkably absent in this ride of conquest.
+Jesus rode into Jerusalem in gentleness in contrast to the pomp of heroes who returned victorious from war.

 It was a public entry as masses had gathered in Jerusalem to attend the Passover.